 While you are taking positive steps to get out from under your credit card debt, pay attention to the rules that are designed to provide protection to consumers.
 Become a knowledgeable consumer and know your rights.
 If a credit card company acts unfairly or deceptively, a complaint can be submitted to the Consumer Financial Protection Bureau.

 Credit cards may require that you make a minimum monthly payment of 1 to 3 percent of the balance owed.
-While this may make payments manageable on a tight budget, it will also cost you a lot of money in the long run.
-For example, if you have a credit card balance of $5,000 with an interest rate of 17% and you only make the monthly payment, it will take over 15 years till the balance is repaid, and you will pay over $4,000 in interest alone.
-Think twice before paying only the minimum monthly payment!
+While this may make payments manageable on a tight budget, it will also cost you more money in the long run.
+For example, if you have a credit card balance of $5,000 with an interest rate of 17% and you only make the minimum monthly payment, it will take over 15 years till the balance is repaid, and you will pay over $4,000 in interest alone.
+Think twice before making only the minimum monthly payment!